Publications

 This paper studies the effect of wage rigidities on the transmission of fiscal and monetary policy shocks.
 We calculate downward wage rigidities across U.S. states using the Current Population Survey.
 These estimates are used to explain differences in the state-level economic effects of identical national shocks in interest rates and taxes.
 In line with the role of sticky wages in New Keynesian models, we find that contractionary monetary policy and tax shocks increase unemployment and decrease economic activity in rigid states considerably more than in flexible states.

-Working paper coming soon - Slides September 2023 on request (with Philippe Aghion, Antonin Bergeaud, John Van Reenen)
+Draft, April 2024 (with Philippe Aghion, Antonin Bergeaud, John Van Reenen)

-The Multiplier Effect of Education Expenditures
+The Fiscal Multiplier of Education Expenditures

 This paper examines the short-run effects of federal education expenditures on local income.
 We exploit city-level variation in exposure to national changes in the $30-billion Federal Pell Grant Program, which is the largest program to help low-income students attend college in the U.S., to calculate fiscal multipliers of education expenditures.
 An increase in Pell grants by 1 percent of a city’s income raises local income by 2.4 percent over the next two years.